dps923/winter2020/topics/info-project-template-core-data.md

 <br>

-In the past month, we have been familiar with a simpler version of the diagram.
-This diagram includes the Core Data technology bits.
+In the recent past, we have been familiar with a simpler version of the diagram.
+As you can see, this new diagram includes the web API request and Core Data technology bits.
 The following explains the diagram and the code assets in the project template.
 Make sure you have both open when reviewing the following sections.

 <br>

 ### App delegate

-> Black box, left-middle area of the diagram.
+> <span style="color: black;">Black box</span>, left-middle area of the diagram.

-As you know, the app delegate class is the app's entry/start point.
-It also has methods that handle system-wide events (e.g. an incoming voice phone call).
+As you know, the app delegate class is the app's entry or start point.
+It also has methods that handle system-wide events (e.g. an incoming voice phone call interruption).

 As you have learned, it is the ideal place to initialize and prepare data for the app.
 That's what is happening here.